Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Introduction

-\begin{remark} Though the conformal blocks in Theorem ~\ref{main} can be identified with the space of global sections of a line bundle on the moduli stack of $\operatorname{Spin}$-bundles over $\mathbb{P}^1$ with parabolic structures on marked points, I was not able to define the rank-level duality map in Theorem ~\ref{main} geometrically. \end{remark}

-We now discuss the main body of the proof of Theorem ~\ref{main}.
+\begin{remark} Note that the conformal blocks in Theorem ~\ref{main} can be identified with the space of global sections of a line bundle on moduli stacks of $\operatorname{Spin}$-bundles over $\mathbb{P}^1$ with parabolic structures on marked points (see \cite{LS}), but we have not been able to define the rank-level duality map in Theorem ~\ref{main} geometrically. \end{remark} We now discuss the main body of the proof of Theorem ~\ref{main}.
 This can be broken up into several steps: